Los Angeles Attorneys for Active Reporters

 Single Plaintiff Whistleblower Retaliation Case Settled For $350,000

-Our firm represented an employee of a company who complained that his employer was refusing to pay its employees nondiscretionary bonuses/commissions, and was subsequently terminated for his reporting by a supervisor who was upset that the employee would question her.
+Our Los Angeles attorneys for active reporters represented an employee of a company who complained that his employer was refusing to pay its employees nondiscretionary bonuses/commissions and was subsequently terminated for his reporting by a supervisor who was upset that the employee would question her.

 Single-Plaintiff Whistleblower Case Settled For $1.15 Million